akhilvarma99/my-tribute-page/README.md

 # HTML-CSS-PROJECTS
-These are Some of the HTML and CSS projects that I have created.
+This is the First Project that I have done while learning html and css